khaledghobashy/uraeus_smbd/README.md

 from smbd.systems import configuration config = configuration('%s_cfg'%model_name, sym_model)
 ```
-Now we can check the base configuration parameters extracted by the from the symbolic topology by ```config.config.input_nodes``` which returns a list of strings containing the inputs' parameters names
+Now we can check the base configuration parameters extracted by the from the symbolic topology by ```config.config.input_nodes``` which returns a list of strings containing the inputs' parameters names.</br>
 Then we create our desired user inputs.

 ```python